krkn-chaos/krkn-hub/README.md

 Install [Docker](https://docs.docker.com/engine/install/)

+Docker is also supported but all variables you want to set (separate from the defaults) need to be set at the command line In the form `-e <VARIABLE>=<value>`

+You can take advantage of the [get_docker_params.sh](get_docker_params.sh) script to create your parameters string This will take all environment variables and put them in the form "-e <var>=<value>" to make a long string that can get passed to the command

+For example:
+`docker run $(./get_docker_params.sh) --net=host -v <path-to-kube-config>:/root/.kube/config:Z -d quay.io/openshift-scale/kraken:power-outages`

 ### Adding New Scenarios/Testing Changes

 Refer to the 2 docs below to be able to test your own images with any changes and be able to contribute them to the repository